 Possession, selling, or consumption of any alcoholic beverages on MCC property is a violation of College rules and is banned.
 “Alcoholic beverages” describes any beverage with an alcoholic percentage.
 Residents found having possessed or consumed any alcoholic beverages are subject to staff discipline and eviction from residence.
 Storage of alcoholic beverages in one’s room or assigned storage will be considered in possession.

-The College property is a completely tobacco and smoke free environment.
+The College building and property is a completely tobacco and smoke free environment.
 The use of tobacco products, the smoking of any products, and the use of e-cigarettes on college property is a violation of college rules and is banned.
 Residents found using tobacco, smoking, or e-cigarette products are subject to staff discipline and eviction from residence.
 As smoking causes damage to a room, extensive cleaning and restoration will be required to return it to a non-smoking condition.
 Residents will be charged the cost for damage repair to the room.

 Maritime Christian College has a zero tolerance policy regarding violence.
 Physical abuse and aggression are not acceptable, whether it is resident to resident, resident to staff, or resident to guest/visitor.
 Beyond self-defense of oneself or of another person being attacked on the property, there are no acceptable reasons or excuses for violence.
 A violent act is defined as any physical act that puts an individual in danger.